fossid-ab/workbench-api-samples/post_scan_reports/README.md

 This script helps clients download reports after a scan.
 By default, the script generates and downloads every report type once a scan completes.

+You can use this script together with the [Workbench Agent](https://github.com/fossid-ab/workbench-agent/).
+Use an Environment Variables, such as a built-in from your build environment, to set the scan code.
+Then use this script once the Workbench Agent completes its run!

 # Setting Up

 You need to provide a Workbench URL, User, and Token to use this script.